 On May 18, 2018, the Company entered into an Amendment Agreement (the "Amendment Agreement"), effective December 1, 2017, amending certain terms of Oleg Mikulinsky's Employment Agreement dated March 5, 2012, as previously amended.
-Per the Amendment Agreement, based upon certain performance criteria, the Company shall grant Oleg Mikulinsky a percentage of up to 8,000 of qualified stock options of the Company's common stock.
-For market-based vesting condition options, accounting principles do not require that the market condition be met in order for the compensation cost to be recognized.
-Fair value of these options has been determined using a Monte Carlo valuation approach.
-During fiscal 2019, 2,666 of qualified stock options were forfeited as certain market conditions were not met by the end of the requisite service period.
-The fair value of these options as of November 30, 2019 was approximately \$19,200 and is reflected as selling, general and administrative expenses in the accompanying consolidated statement of comprehensive income.
-There were no market-based vesting condition options for the twelve months ended November 30, 2020.
 For performance-based vesting condition options, the Company estimated the fair value of the qualified stock options that met certain performance targets by the end of the fiscal 2018 requisite service period using a Black-Scholes valuation model.
-As of September 4, 2019, the Company granted Oleg Mikulinsky 4,444 of qualified stock options of the Company's common stock based upon certain performance criteria met by the end of the fiscal 2018 service period and the per the Amendment Agreement.
-These options were issued under the Company's 2012 Stock Plan and will vest 1/3 upon date of grant, 1/3 on December 1, 2019 and 1/3 on November 30, 2020.
-The fair value of these options as of November 30, 2020 was approximately \$15,000 and is reflected as selling, general and administrative expenses in the accompanying consolidated statements of comprehensive income.
-As of February 27, 2020, the Company granted Oleg Mikulinsky 1,333 of qualified stock options of the Company's common stock based upon certain performance criteria met by the end of the fiscal 2019 service period and per the Amendment Agreement.
+As of September 4, 2019, the Company granted Oleg Mikulinsky 4,444 of qualified stock options of the Company's common stock based upon certain performance triteria met by the end of the fiscal 2018 service period using a Black-Scholes valuation model.
+As of September 1, 2019 and 1/3 on November 30, 2020.
+The fair value of these options as of November 30, 2021 and November 30, 2020 was approximately \$0 and \$15,000, respectively, and is reflected as selling, general and administrative expenses in the accompany's common stock based upon certain performance criteria met by the end of the fiscal 2019 service period and per the Amendment Agreement.
+These options of the Company's common stock based upon certain performance criteria met by the end of the fiscal 2019 service period and per the Amendment Agreement.
+These options of the Company's common stock based upon certain performance criteria met by the end of the fiscal 2019 service period and per the Amendment Agreement.
 These options were issued under the Company's 2012 Stock Plan and will vest 1/3 upon date of grant, 1/3 on December 1, 2020 and 1/3 on November 30, 2021.
-The fair value of these options as of November 30, 2020 was \$2,600 and is reflected as selling, general and administrative expenses in the accompanying consolidated statement of comprehensive income.
-As of November 30, 2020, there was approximately \$3,000 of total unrecognized compensation cost related to the non-vested options of common stock.
+The fair value of these options as of November 30, 2021 and November 30, 2020 was approximately \$3,000 and \$2,600, respectively, and is reflected as selling, general and administrative expenses in the accompanying consolidated statements of comprehensive income.
+As of November 30, 2021, there was \$0 of total unrecognized compensation cost as the options are fully vested.